BetterKai/j2se_demos/README.md

 # j2se_demos

-just demos of java when study.
+just demos of java when studying.